Hafureluspatha/vvkmusic/README.md

-# VK Music Player
+# VK Music Player (discontinued)

-A music player for vk.com
+A deprecated music player for vk.com

-This player is currently not working due to vk.com disabling the whole music API.
+The player doesn't working anymore due to the source site (vk.com) disabling music API.

 Main things I've done in this project:
 1. Created a WPF interface of an app from scratch,